 If your injury resulted from the negligent or intentional act of a person or a business, you could also seek compensation for your injuries.
 If you succeed in an injury claim, you will receive compensation for your medical bills, lost income, diminished earning capacity, and pain and suffering.

 Contact a Tampa Personal Injury Lawyer to Discuss Your Claim

 Would you like to discuss the compensation you can seek for nerve damage?
-Contact Catania & Catania, P.A. for a free consultation.
+Contact Catania and Catania Injury Lawyers for a free consultation.
 Call us today at (813) 222-8545 or contact our law office in Tampa, Florida online.
 Our Tampa personal injury lawyers will review your case and help you to determine your next steps.